Helpful Tips for Developing a Proposal

 - Unless the funding agency specifies, the writer can use discretion in choosing a font/type style.

 - A breakdown of costs per year should include allowances for cost increases in future years (personnel, equipment, and supplies).
+Increase in personnel and tuition should be preceded by the following: subject to university and legislative approval.

 - Travel requests should include specifics on the number of persons traveling, destination, airfare, registration costs, and per diem.